priest230/learngit/readme.txt

 I am ok.
 Are you sure?
 Anybody here?
-Git has a mutable index called stagw.
+Git has a mutable index called stage.
+Git tracks changes.